Salamanca

 1 hour

-The collections come from some of the most important collections in the country.
-Particularly noteworthy are the foundational collection of the Gómez Planche family and the historical collection of the General Directorate of Traffic, in addition to numerous contributions from individuals, institutions, and patrons, both national and international.
+The exhibits come from some of the most important collections in the country, notably the foundational collection of the Gómez Planche family and the historical collection of the General Directorate of Traffic, to which numerous contributions from individuals, institutions, and patrons, both national and international, are added.

-The permanent exhibition of the Automotive History Museum offers a complete journey through the history of the automobile, from the first attempts at mechanization in the 1st century AD to current models, including prototypes that anticipate the future of automotive.
-In its 4,286 square meters, distributed over three floors, the museum brings together vehicles of enormous historical relevance belonging to prestigious brands such as Rolls-Royce, Hispano-Suiza, Pegaso, Jaguar, BMW, Cadillac, MG or Mercedes-Benz, alongside more popular ones like Ford, Buick, Citroën, SEAT or Fiat.
+The permanent exhibition of the** Automotive History Museum** offers a comprehensive journey through the history of the automobile, from the first attempts at mechanization in the 1st century AD to current models, including prototypes that anticipate the future of automotive.
+Spanning 4,286 square meters, distributed over three floors, the museum brings together vehicles of immense historical relevance belonging to prestigious brands such as Rolls-Royce, Hispano-Suiza, Pegaso, Jaguar, BMW, Cadillac, MG, or Mercedes-Benz, alongside more popular ones like Ford, Buick, Citroën, SEAT, or Fiat.

-Throughout the tour, truly unique pieces can be admired, such as a 1910 Hispano-Suiza 30/40 HP, preserved in its original condition and recognized as the first automobile declared an Asset of Cultural Interest in Spain.
-Also on display are two replicas of pioneering vehicles in world automotive history: the 1885 Benz tricycle and the 1899 Bonet.
+During the tour, truly unique pieces can be admired, such as a 1910 Hispano-Suiza 30/40 HP, preserved in its original condition and recognized as the first automobile declared an Asset of Cultural Interest in Spain.
+Also on display are two replicas of pioneering vehicles in the world history of the automobile: the 1885 Benz tricycle and the 1899 Bonet.

 The exhibition also includes competition vehicles, such as a 1920s Amilcar, a Formula 1 car driven by Fernando Alonso, or the Jaguar that belonged to Nobel Prize winner Camilo José Cela.